Hey Kids (Start Here)

 “The word ‘yes’ comes to mind,” Hermann says.

 “Welllllllllll,” Newton replies.
-“That, while an appropriate answer, did not occur to me just right then.”
+“That, while an appropriate answer, didn’t occur to me just right then.”

 “Did you flip over his desk?”
-Hermann enquires politely.
+Hermann inquires politely.

 “You had to be there,” Newton says, “it was just—he asked it like he really wanted to know.
 Like it was some secret.
-Some thing that only I could determine.
+Some thing only I could determine.
 And he gives me this look, like, kind of appealing, borderline nice, I guess he must like you, and I just—I couldn’t—like; how could he not know?
 He just wanted to help.
 Oh my god, I need to breathe air, I need to not do the same thing again,” Newton says, pulling in a calming breath, “but I just sat there, in the chair, laughing.
-Laughing until I was also crying a little bit and hanging onto the edge of his desk so that I wouldn’t fall on the floor because even I am aware that that is not professional.
-And then he comes around his desk, pulls me up, and I assume that we are going to see Pentecost so he can exhibit my unprofessional behavior as yet more reason to fire me, but we end up in the cafeteria and he gets me some cranberry juice, and he sits down across from me and he says, ‘Everyone’s stressed, Newt.
+Laughing until I was also crying a little bit and then he comes around his desk, pulls me up, and I assume we’re going to see Pentecost so he can exhibit my unprofessional behavior as yet another reason to fire me, but we end up in the cafeteria and he gets me some cranberry juice, and he sits down across from me and he says, ‘Everyone’s stressed, Newt.
 Keep it together.’
 Then he claps me on my shoulder, really hard, and walks out of the room.
 He called me Newt!
 That set me off again; he sounded so uncomfortable when he said it.
 Oh god, you should have been there.
 It was glorious.
 I had to put my head down on the table and give myself a personal time-out for, like, five minutes before I could finish my juice and go get dinner.”

-“You are a disaster,” Hermann says, with unconcealed fondness.
+“You’re a disaster,” Hermann says with unconcealed fondness.

-“I will not argue with that.
+“I won’t argue with that.
 In summary, K-science did not have a banner day in terms of our interface with the PPDC hierarchy.
-I think without our personnel we’re going to turn eccentric to the point of caricature.
+I think without our support staff we’ll turn eccentric to the point of caricature.
 Discuss.”

-“You’re half right, in that you are already there,” Hermann informs him.
+“You’re half right, in that you’re already there,” Hermann informs him.
 “Fortunately, that will never happen to me.”

 Newton leans back in his chair and looks at Hermann through half-lidded eyes.
 “Suuuure.
 Well—good.
-Someone needs to be keeping up appearances so that the military types don’t get in the habit of not listening to us.
-Or?
-They should listen to us, is the point.
-Because I, for one, fully intend on saving the day on whatever day it is that needs to be saved.
+Someone needs to be keeping up appearances so the military types don’t get in the habit of not listening to us.
+Because I, for one, fully intend on saving the day whenever that day needs to be saved.
 I don’t know about you, but that is exactly my plan.”

 Hermann sighs.